header logo

 The FIFA corruption scandal of 2015

-Corruption and bribery have long been associated with international soccer because of its popularity and profitability.
-The sport’s biggest scandal occurred in 2015, when 14 former and current FIFA officials (at the time) were arrested by the FBI on charges of extortion.
+Corruption and bribery have long been associated with international soccer due to its massive fan base and lucrative business opportunities.
+The sport’s biggest scandal occurred in 2015, when 14 former and current FIFA officials were arrested by the FBI on charges including extortion, racketeering, and money laundering.

 The FIFA corruption scandal of 2015